 A story describing how a client came to need your services and the impact of those services on their life.

-Your nonprofit or peer fundraiser’s fundraising link to share within emails, social media, on your website, etc., so anyone who sees the link can easily access the resource.
+Your nonprofit or peer fundraiser’s profile comes with a custom URL or fundraising link to share within emails, social media, on your website, etc., so anyone who sees the link can easily access your profile.
 It will look like this “https://www.donate.longbeachgives.org/nonprofit-name” or “https://www.donate.longbeachgives.org/peer-fundraiser-name“.

 Make this customized URL something your potential donors will search for you.
 For example, don’t call your fundraising page “/my-favorite-fundraiser-of-the-year” or “/join-me-in-raising-money-for-my-favorite-nonprofit”.